Tears of the Sun: Plot

 En route, the SEALs discover the rebels are tracking them.
-They come across an Ibo village being raided, so impulsively engage and kill the soldiers inside, but are shaken by the atrocities they have seen committed against the villagers.
+They come across an Igbo village being raided, so impulsively engage and kill the soldiers inside, but are shaken by the atrocities they have seen committed against the villagers.
 When the pursuing rebels close in within a single night to their position, the SEALs conclude that a refugee is transmitting their location.
 One of the recently arrived ones, Gideon, is exposed as an informant and tries to run but is shot dead.
 A transmitter is found on his corpse.

 Suspicious, the SEAL's search for his co-conspirators reveals the presence of Arthur Azuka, the surviving son of Samuel Azuka.
 The rebels are hunting them as Samuel was not only the president of the country but also the tribal king of the Ibo.
 As the only surviving member of this royal bloodline, Arthur is the only person with a legitimate claim to the Ibo nation.

 The SEALs decide to continue escorting the refugees to Cameroon.
 A firefight ensues when the rebels catch up with them, and the SEALs decide to stay behind as rearguard to buy the refugees enough time to reach the border.
 Slo, Lake, Flea, and Silk die in the firefight, and Zee calls in for air support.
 Waters, Red, Doc, and Zee are wounded but able to direct an airstrike.
 Air support wipes out the rebels as Rhodes arrives at the border with reinforcements.
 He orders the gate opened, letting in the SEALs and refugees.

 Rhodes promises Waters that he will recover the bodies of Waters' fallen men.
 Kendricks bids farewells to her Nigerian friends and flies away in a helicopter while comforting Waters, watching as Arthur is surrounded by his people proclaiming their freedom.